 Transportation access affects all other areas of life in Tompkins County.
-Residents of color have more limited access to available transportation options than white residents.
+Residents of color have less access to personal vehicles than white residents.
 This makes life overall more challenging, from accessing employment and running errands to visiting friends and participating in community events.

-Currently, personal motor vehicles represent the best mobility option for most county residents, but we suffer the challenges of congestion, parking, air quality, climate impacts, and collisions just like every other American metropolitan area.
-A more accessible, reliable, and expanded public transit system could improve access for many residents for whom the barriers to motor vehicle access are too great to overcome quickly.
+Currently, personal motor vehicles represent the best mobility option for most county residents, in terms of flexibility and easily accessing services, but Ithaca suffers the challenges of congestion, parking, air quality, climate impacts, and collisions just like every other American metropolitan area.

-Residents of color have more limited access to personal motor vehicles than white residents, forcing them to rely on other forms of transportation.
+Residents of color, with less access to personal motor vehicles than white residents, are forced to rely on other forms of transportation.
 Since the median household income for households of color is 40-52% that of white households, any transportation costs represent a larger share of annual income.
 Lower household income and rates of home ownership also means that for households of color that do own a motor vehicle, that vehicle likely represents a greater share of their wealth (an asset that depreciates quickly as compared with a home).

 These differences in motor vehicle access show up below in how residents get to work in Tompkins County.
 Residents with access to at least one motor vehicle use it to get to work 69% of the time.
 Residents without a motor vehicle use public transit, bicycles, or walking 78% of the time.
 Non-white residents rely on public transit 3.75x more than white residents, and on walking nearly twice as often.

 Relying on current public transit limits how many places we can go in a day.
 The average commute by public transit is 50% longer than by driving (USCB, ACS 2012-2016).
 Working around the bus schedule can lead to additional lost time, and using alternative transportation is even more complicated in the winter.